JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/The_Great_Enterprise.md

 ## Patience and More Patience

-In papers that date from the 1930's, the authors of _The Urantia Book_ tell us that our planet is quivering on the brink of a great spiritual renaissance. (p.
-[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)) For us mere mortals, six decades is a long time to quiver.
+In papers that date from the 1930's, the authors of _The Urantia Book_ tell us that our planet is quivering on the brink of a great spiritual renaissance. (p. <a id="a49_159"></a>[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)) For us mere mortals, six decades is a long time to quiver.
 Unfortunately, statements like this one by the authors might have some folks in a state of great expectation and anticipating some great spiritual event to happen soon or at least in our lifetimes.
 But we need to remember that the authors have a quite different sense of time than we do.
 Even the Midwayers have experienced thousands of years of Urantia history; a human lifetime is but a brief episode in the saga of human history to our unseen friends.
 One antidote for our impatience is for us to develop the far-sightedness of our celestial brethren.
 Though we may not live to see our efforts come to fruition, we must not lose heart.
 Someone once said that when you buy a home and plant a tree, you are probably planting it so the next owner will have shade.
 If no one ever planted a tree because they wouldn't get to enjoy the shade of it, then few of us would have trees or shade.

 When people look back a hundred years from now, will they see the Fifth Epochal Revelation and our community as failures?
 I don't think so.
 I do think that they may decide that we lacked a clearly defined vision for the future of our community.
 We seem to be building a foundation for some sort of structure.
 Will the structure be a worldwide Urantia church?
 What is our vision?